 Create a new item to identify general government entities

 The LEI ROC recognizes that a government entity acts slightly differently from a regular legal entity.
 One example is that a government entity can exist when in debt and after going bankrupt.
 Right now, there is no way under the GLEIS to differentiate a government entity from other legal entities.

-This is why the LEI ROC proposes to create a new item “general government entities” for completion by government entities in the application process of their LEI.
-The LEI ROC take their definition of “government entity” from the System of National Accounts 2008 (SNA).
+This is why the LEI ROC proposes to create a new item, “general government entities,” for completion by government entities in the application process of their LEI.
+The LEI ROC defines “government entity” from the System of National Accounts 2008 (SNA).